paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Cloning is much more expensive at runtime than baking in protection during the compile phase.

 ### Custom Assets and Persistence
 Custom Assets adds optional persistence to scriptable objects.
-Persistent assets must be read/write and have the `persistent` field set in the Unity Editor.

-Each persistent object is serialised to JSON and written as a `PlayerPref` entity.
-For this reason, the total storage is about one megabyte.
+Each persistent object serialises to JSON and written as a `PlayerPref` entity.
+The total storage for an app is about one megabyte.
 For more massive storage needs, use a database.

-The key is made up of the name of the asset and the class name, making it unique to the application.
+The key comprises the name of the asset and the class name, making it unique to the application.

 Set persistence from the Unity inspector or code.